siddharthb18/DA623-Tutorial/README.md

 The STFT.ipynb is the final submission for this project.
 Please run the installation script after reviewing the requirements.txt file to ensure that all necessary dependencies are met.

+All the sound samples used are in the folder titled with the same name.
+The three .wav files in the current directory are created from running the script and not needed as such.

 ## Installation
 To install the dependencies for this project, run the following command in your terminal: